cmmckeon/fishies/README.md

 # fishies
 Analysis of environmental and anthropogenic drivers of fish occurrence across life history strategy in the North Eastern Atlantic

+R version 3.6.3 "Holding the Windsock"

+and

+R version 4.2.0 "Vigorous Calestetics" (for using the rfishbase package, then back to 3.6.3 for using raster)

 There are two sections to this work
   - cleaning and standardising survey effort (scripts 1 - 7)
   - cleaning and standardising biodiversity data (scripts 8 - 12)